putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 For one, the Rebels themselves were nowhere to be seen.
 Not just in hiding, but no sign at all.
 Just hordes of meter-tall fuzzy creatures around, inside and swarming about a treetop village.
 They must be in league with the Rebels.

 But it was hard to see them that way.
 They didn’t behave like any real creatures he’d ever seen.
 Or even seem threatening, for that matter.
 From his hidden vantage point he got a clear view of them.
-They way they moved was at once awkward, yet – _what was it?_ – fake?
+The way they moved was at once awkward, yet – _what was it?_ – fake?
 No, unreal.
 The exaggerated comic way they went about even the most mundane daily tasks.
 The jollity.
 He watched as one of the creatures – who appeared to be on guard duty –  suddenly broke into dance every few minutes.
 The rest were always bouncing and giggling.

 _Was anything he was seeing even real?_ It was almost as if they knew someone was watching them and were putting on a silly show for them. _Did they know?
 Were they waiting?
 Was this just some sort of a bizarre distraction?_